comidan/Computer-Science-Engineering/Master Level Degree/Natural Language Processing/README.md

 - Syntactic and structural analysis:

     - Symbolic approaches
     - Stochastic approaches
-- Deep Learing approaches
     - Hybrid approaches

 - Semantic and discourse analysis: using integrated approaches; analysis of different representation levels.

 - Models and techniques for spoken natural language processing.